What is PEMF Therapy?

-Therefore, pregnant women should not be exposed to PEMF since it increases the risk of miscarriage, birth defects and it has other potentially grave side effects.
-In the first about ten minutes of PEMF, the cells in the body get exercised, which means that they undergo mild stretching and relaxation.
+Pregnant women should not be exposed to PEMF since it increases the risk of miscarriage, birth defects and it has other potentially grave side effects.
+In the first ten minutes of PEMF, the cells in the body get exercised, which means that they undergo mild stretching and relaxation.

 What is PEMF therapy good for?

 By inducing a mild electrical magnetic current into damaged cells, PEMF therapy slows or stops the release of pain and inflammatory mediators, increases blood flow of the cells, and re-establishes normal cell interaction.
 With reduced inflammation, pain decreases, energy increases, and faster tissue healing occurs.”

 What are the side effects of magnetic therapy?